-When you’re taking up on the challenge to explore a foreign country, the last thing on your mind would probably be taxes.
+When you’re taking upon the challenge to explore a foreign country, the last thing on your mind would probably be taxes.
 Taxes are definitely not the most pleasant part of your journey, but being aware of the basics might save you a headache when it’s tax time.

 No matter where you work and what your job is, you will have to pay taxes – sometimes tax is deducted from your wages but sometimes it’s not and you’re supposed to pay this on your own.
-Make sure that you take a look at your pay check and find out if tax is being deducted and if anything seems suspicious – talk to the accountant/payroll or your boss.
+Make sure that you take a look at your paycheck and find out if tax is being deducted and if anything seems suspicious – talk to the accountant/payroll or your boss.

 If no tax is being deducted from your wages, you might be employed as a contractor/self-employed which puts you in a different situation – you need to take care of your taxes personally.
 In this situation, your company pays you the full amount you’re owed but you need to figure out how much tax you need to pay to the tax office in the country where you’re employed and you need to pay tax later on (usually at the end of their financial year).
-It is important to check when does the tax year start and when it ends in the country where you work.
+It is important to check when the tax year starts and when it ends in the country where you work.

 Tax laws are so different in all countries that you just can’t tell what you will need to know.
 There are things however which will be definitely useful.
 Make sure you keep records of the following information:

 Filing a tax return is something we need to do every year.
 By filing a tax return you basically report how much you earned and how much tax you paid.
 The process has been simplified in some countries and everything can be done online, but in many other countries, you will need to do some paperwork and send it to the tax office.

 In general, the form which has to be filled in requires a description of your employment as well as documents to support this information, such as payslips/payment summaries/invoices, receipts, etc.